ThijsFeryn/varnishtraining/README.md

 If you want to run an example, go through the following steps

-1. Choose an example
+1. Choose an example.
-2. Run `docker-compose up` or `docker-compose up -d` to boot the setup
+2. Run `docker-compose up` or `docker-compose up -d` to boot the setup.
-3. Go to http://localhost/ to run the example
+3. Go to http://localhost/ to run the example.
+4. Shut the example containers down using the `docker-compose down` command.

 ## Varnishlog access